Upgrade and/or Migrate Posit Team — Overview

 • Database administration and Linux administration tasks are out of scope for Posit support.

-Phase overview#
+Phase overview

 This two-phased approach is:

 • This is fully isolated from the existing production deployment.
-This staging environment will have no content but will be configured per the production requirements (e.g., authentication, network connections, drivers, versions of Python, R, and Quarto).
+This staging environment has no content but is configured per the production requirements (e.g., authentication, network connections, drivers, versions of Python, R, and Quarto).
 During Phase 1 activities, the production deployment can remain online.
-Testing and verification of the environment are conducted before moving to Phase 2 to keep changes to a more narrowly scoped statement of work.
+Conduct testing and verification of the environment before moving to Phase 2 to keep changes to a more narrowly scoped statement of work.
+Phase 2: Migrate user/content data and product database:

-• The second phase is strictly the movement of content and data, rebuilding environments as required.
+• The second phase covers the movement of content and data, rebuilding environments as required.
 To preserve consistent state between the content data and product database, the production environment must be shut down when snapshots are taken for migration purposes.
-The production environment can be turned back on following snapshots, but be aware that any changes made after this point are not captured in the new environment and a separate plan should be enacted to capture any new work or deployments in production occurring during this time.
+You can turn the production environment back on following snapshots, but be aware that any changes made after this point aren’t captured in the new environment.
+Enact a separate plan to capture any new work or deployments in production occurring during this time.
+Upon completion of the two phases, release the entire environment to production as one unit.

-Your organizational processes may seek this type of approach.
-You may consider an in-place OS and product upgrade if you:
+Consider an in-place OS and product upgrade if you:

 • Are upgrading from a supported Posit product version to another supported product version.
 Refer to the list of Supported Pro product versions to determine applicability.